cspath1/RT-Contracts/README.md

 IntelliJ IDEA Ultimate Edition is free for anyone with a student license, which thankfully, applies to anyone with an ".edu" email address.
 All you need to do is create an account on [their website](https://account.jetbrains.com), and from there, you can access all software that applies to you via the student license.

+#### Windows Setup

 The process on windows is rather straightforward, and is primarily handled through an installer/setup wizard.

+#### Linux Setup

 The steps needed to install via Linux are as follows: